day8/re-frame-async-flow-fx/README.md

 ```

 Look at that last line.
 This library defines the "effect handler" which implements `:async-flow`.
 It reads
-and actions the flow specification provided in `boot-flow`.
+and actions what's provided in `boot-flow`.

 ----